Code-Institute-Submissions/leadership-goals/README.md

 The wireframe mockups gave me a basic idea of how best to lay out each individual element that I wanted to incorporate into the project and how that would impact and enhance the user experience.
 As the project progressed the best placement of these elements became apparent.

 ### 1.6 Surface
 A blue and white colour scheme was initially decided upon to give a clean and crisp image to the site, I decided to add a teal colour, particularly for buttons and hover elemenets early on in the project.
-I chose the Quicksand font from Google Fonts as it fit in with the my design.
+I chose the Quicksand font from Google Fonts as it fit in with my intended design.
 A mixture of rounded borders and angled borders as well as shadowing appear on different elements throughout the site in order to add visual appeal

 ## 2. Features